C. difficile Infection

 If the results from our Phase 3 clinical trials of ridinilazole are favourable, we plan to submit applications for US regulatory approval.

-With over one million cases in the US and Europe a year, we believe there is a great opportunity for ridinilazole as a potential front-line agent.
+With over one million cases a year in the US and Europe, we believe there is a great opportunity for ridinilazole as a potential front-line agent.

 The US Food and Drug Administration (‘FDA’) has designated ridinilazole as a Qualified Infectious Disease Product (‘QIDP’).
 The QIDP incentives are provided through the US GAIN Act and include an extension of marketing exclusivity for an additional five years upon FDA approval.
 We expect ridinilazole to have exclusivity through 2034 in US, Europe and Japan.
 Ridinilazole has also been granted Fast Track designation by the FDA.